agarret7/vimwiki/Notebook.md

 Provides a place for documenting daily work and activities.
 A more detailed description of the standard workflow can be found [here](WorkflowSpec.md).

+*Note to those wanting to provide feedback*: Best way to comment on this notebook is via personal Slack message with either a URL link to the specific notebook entry, or just a simple date.

 ## Entry List